abhishekkang/abhishekkang/README.md

 - 👋 Hi, I’m @abhishekkang
-- 👀 I’m just here to use GPkit for aircraft optimization
+- 👀 Mechanical Design and Optimization engineer
 - 📫 How to reach me abh0207@gmail.com

 <!---